-HONG KONG (AP) — A Chinese state-owned chemical maker offered to buy Swiss pesticide giant Syngenta for $43 billion in what would be the biggest foreign acquisition ever by a Chinese company.
+HONG KONG (AP) — A Chinese state-owned chemical maker if offering to buy Swiss pesticide giant Syngenta in a deal worth more than $43 billion in what would be the biggest ever international takeover by a Chinese company.

-Last month, ChemChina bought German machinery maker KraussMaffei for about $1 billion and took a 12 percent stake in Swiss energy trader Mercuria.
+Last month it bought German machinery maker KraussMaffei for about $1 billion.
 In March it bought Italian tire manufacturer Pirelli.

 Sygenta agreed to the takeover bid after spurning a $46.5 billion offer last year from agricultural giant Monsanto.